ÒÀÉÖÇÈ-ÖÞÀÍÜ ÑÒÈËÜ ×ÝÍÜ

 Chinatown - The Magazine

-a small rural village by the Yellow River in China.
-Insignificant as the
+descended upon Chenjiagou, a small rural village by the Yellow River in China.

-be seen dealing effortlessly with the best efforts of four Japanese experts.
+film, he can be seen dealing effortlessly with the best efforts of four Japanese

 Chen Xiaowang was born into one of China’s most famous martial arts aristocratic